-- 1.2 Leicestershire County Council recognises the very important role that buses, and other passenger transport services have to play in keeping people and places connected, especially in a largely rural county such as Leicestershire.
-We have long-held ambitions to develop a creative, effective, great value and inviting passenger transport network throughout Leicestershire and into our neighbouring authorities.
-Our vision is for our communities to enjoy enhanced connections and make the Leicestershire an attractive place to live, work and play.
+Our vision is for our communities to enjoy enhanced connections and make Leicestershire an attractive place to live, work and play.
 This includes the benefits people will enjoy from better air quality, reduced carbon emissions and reduced congestion.
-Current significant grant funding has given us an unprecedented opportunity to start making our ambitions a reality. - 1.3 The Leicestershire Bus Service Improvement Plan 2024 (LBSIP 24) covers the area administered by Leicestershire County Council as a local transport authority (LTA) - see Figure 1.
-The LBSIP 24 has been developed by Leicestershire County Council in collaboration with bus operators in the County.
+Current significant grant funding has given us an unprecedented opportunity to start making our ambitions a reality.

+Our Leicestershire Bus Service Improvement Plan 2024 (LBSIP 24) covers the area administered by Leicestershire County Council as a local transport authority (LTA) - see Figure 1.
+The LBSIP 24 has been developed by Leicestershire County Council in collaboration with bus operators in the county.
 It takes account of views expressed by residents and visitors to Leicestershire and other interested parties and organisations.
-It also takes account of discussions with neighbouring authorities, and community transport operators.
+It also takes into account discussions with neighbouring authorities, and community transport operators.